Mathsto19/LogisticsShippingRates/README.md

 # LogisticsShippingRates
-Projeto do curso "Getting Started with Git and GitHub" da IBM no Coursera
+Projeto do curso "Getting Started with Git and GitHub" da IBM no Coursera.

 Please consider the below factors while contributing